AceDataCloud/LumaAPI/README.md

 Field descriptions are as follows:

-- success: Indicates whether the generation was successful; if successful, it is `true`, otherwise it is `false`.
+- success: Whether the generation was successful; if successful, it is `true`, otherwise it is `false`.
 - task_id: The unique ID of this video generation task.
 - video_id: The unique ID of the video generated from this task.
 - prompt: The keywords for this video generation task.
-- video_url: The link to the resulting video from this task.
+- video_url: The result video link of this video generation task.
 - video_height: The height of the generated video thumbnail image.
 - video_width: The width of the generated video thumbnail image.
 - state: The status of this video generation task; if the task is completed, it is `completed`.